ph7klw76/Advanced_Computational_Methods/backwardandforwardpropagation.md

 ```

 ### Explanation of Code:
+-Note that this code is overkill in terms of its usage to fit a function since it is possible to use a faster method to do it with a higher accuracy.

 #### Function Flexibility:
 - The non-linear function is defined using symbolic math via **SymPy**.
 You can specify any function in terms of input variable $x$ and a set of parameters (e.g., $a$, $b$, $c$).